 We are looking for highly motivated, research oriented applicants holding a PhD in structural engineering or a comparable field of research.
 A knowledge/understanding of the behaviour and analysis of unreinforced masonry structures is a bonus.
 Very good written and spoken English is essential.
 Furthermore, applicants should demonstrate excellent programming skills and a strong background in computational modelling, numerical methods and optimisation.

-We look forward to receiving your online application including a 1-page letter of motivation, CV, writing sample (first-author journal paper or thesis chapter) and contact details of 2 referees.
-Please note that we exclusively accept applications submitted through our online application portal.
-Applications via email or postal services will not be considered.
-Questions regarding the position should be directed to Dr. Noelle Paulson at firstname.lastname@example.org (no applications).
+We look forward to receiving your application including a 1-page letter of motivation, CV, writing sample (first-author journal paper or thesis chapter) and contact details of 2 referees.
+Questions regarding the position should be directed to Dr. Noelle Paulson at email@example.com .